Live online course – starts on 9 November 2021.

 - Is the dynamic response with the steam inlet valve always better?

-- Reboiler seal loss with the condensate outlet valve and how avoided
+- Reboiler seal loss with the condensate outlet valve and how it is avoided

 - When does the condensate outlet valve scheme have a major energy-efficiency advantage?